prajaktaw16/java-map-reduce/README.md

 which says that there are 30 users who follow 10 users.

 The code demonstrates how to use and chain 2 map reduce jobs with a simple example.

+The file output/part-r-00000 must contain the same results as in file small-solution.txt.
+(The file temp/part-r-00000 contains the temporary results from the first map-reduce job).